mdn/content/files/en-us/web/api/customstateset/index.md

 Note that `ElementInternals` cannot be attached to a custom element based on a built-in element, so this feature only works for autonomous custom elements. <!-- https://github.com/whatwg/html/issues/5166 -->

 The `CustomStateSet` instance is a [`Set`-like object](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set#set-like_browser_apis) that can hold an ordered set of state values.
-Each value is a dashed identifier, with the format: `--mystate`.
+Each value is a dashed identifier, with the format: `--mystatename`.
 Identifiers can be added to the set or deleted.
 If an identifier is present in the set the particular state is `true`, while if it is removed the state is `false`.